Looking to Start Your Live Streaming Company?

 By the end of 2019, more than 3 million people will have cancelled their cable subscriptions.
-These individuals are joining the growing ranks (33 million households and counting) of cord-cutters who get all their entertainment, news, and educational content via the internet.
+These individuals are joining the growing ranks of cord-cutters who get all their entertainment, news, and educational content via the internet.
 And each of them will choose a video live streaming company to provide OTT services for them.

 If you’re interested in providing OTT video services to these cord-cutting viewers, we can help.
 This post explains why and how to build and start your live streaming company.
 We’ll also define a video API and discuss its applications for any live streaming company.
 Let’s jump right in!